zmarquis13/ai_policy_database/README.md

 In private/legiscan:

 `php legiscand.php`: looks for all relevant bills that aren't already in the legiscan_api postgresql database and adds them to the database and downloads their information and text files.
-Configurable in private/legiscan/config.php (omitted in this repository for security purposes)
+Configurable in private/legiscan/config.php

 These commands are all executed automatically with cron jobs running the scripts in the private/cron_scripts directory